Ad Noctum: Circuit(ry is Dark)

 “To whom are you speaking?”
 The woman in white insists.

-“Someone who looks exactly like you,” Rush replies, glancing at her distractedly over the tops of his glasses.
+“Someone who looks exactly like you,” Rush replies, glancing at her over the tops of his glasses.

-Rush takes it, fighting again that strange amorphous resistance that’s neither in the air, or of it.
+Rush takes it, fighting again that strange amorphous resistance that’s neither in the air or of it.

 They vanish.